storekeeper-company/storekeeper-woocommerce-b2c/docs/README.md

 docker-compose exec dev wp option set siteurl http://localhost:8888/
 ```

-## Using api/webhook dumps
+### Using API or web hook dumps

-Each time the api call or a webhook is being fired
+Each time an API call or a webhook is being fired.
-it will create new json file inside `./tmp/sk-tmp/dumps`.
+It will create a new json file inside `./tmp/sk-tmp/dumps`.
-Those files can be used in unit tests in `tests/data`
+Those files can be used for unit tests in `tests/data`

-### Place dump files in project
+#### Place dump files in project

-The dump files should be unified based on their parameters and moved to the correct location in the synchronisation plug-in project.
-The commands below are an example on how to to this for the sync-woocommerce-products dump files.
+The dump files should be unified based on their parameters and moved to the correct location in the synchronisation plugin project.

+The commands below are examples on how to apply this for the `sync-woocommerce-products` dump files.

-Unify the dump files based on the parameters used in the calls
+Unify the dump files based on the parameters used in the calls.

 `php tests/rewrite-data-based-on-tests.php tests/data/dumps`